shimst3r/exercism-talk/exercismpresentation.md

 ---

-# While this improved a lot of things, it made **knowledge transfer** more difficult.
+# While it made life easier in general, it made **knowledge transfer** more difficult.

 ---

-# To counter this, I proposed the format of **remote coding dojos** using Exercism.
+# To counter this, I proposed the introduction of **remote coding dojos** using Exercism.

 ---